vdavez/codingforlawyers/md/ch1.md

 You may be wondering why there is a backslash in the shorthand.
 This is a good, and important question.
 Regex accept literal characters: `d` is the letter "d", but `\d` is any integer between 0 and 9.
 In regex, the backslash has a special meaning and is called a "metacharacter".
 A backslash signals to regex that whatever comes next is something to pay attention to.
 Similarly, the plus sign that we used before (`\d+`) is a metacharacter.
 The plus sign signals to regex that you can repeat the preceding regex group.

 In all, regex recognizes 12 metacharacters[^4], though describing all of them is beyond the scope of this chapter.
-For now, it is merely important to acknowledge that the period (`.`) and parentheses (`(` and `)`) are metacharacters too.[^5] The period (in regex, a "dot") can represent *any* character.
+For now, it is merely important to acknowledge that the period (`.`) and parentheses (`(` and `)`) are metacharacters too.
+The period (in regex, a "dot") can represent *any* character.
 A regex in a parentheses is called a "group."
 If we want to actually represent a metacharacter in the regex, we use a backslash to "escape" the metacharacter.
 In other words, if we want to use a period at the end of a sentence, we need to write `\.`, and if we want to use a backslash in our pattern, we need to write `\\`.

 By now, you already know a great deal about basic regex.
 For example, what if we wanted to represent "552a" or "2000aa"?
 We could do this by writing `\d+a+`.
 This would also match "1a" and "1234aaaa".
 And if wanted to do "2000bb", we could just change our regex to be as follows: `\d+[a-z]+`.
 This would represent "1z" and "12345abcde".
 Regex also allows for the shorthand `\w`, which represents any single alphanumeric character. *Any word* can be represented by `\w+`.
 So, you could simply write the regular expression as `\d+\w+`.
 Think of `\w` as the ultimate Scrabble piece.
 Potent stuff.